BloomBooks/bloom-azure-functions/README.md

 Either the content of the specified file is returned to the caller, or an error message (usually 404 "webpage not found") is returned.

+## Caching

+For just the `harvest/` path, if the path begins with "thumbnails", we return a Cache-Control of 1 year.